 For your safety, it’s best to avoid piercing guns.
 This includes a squeeze piercer.
-Instead, opt for piercing professionals who pierce by hand using a clean, sterile body-piercing needle.
+Instead, opt for piercing professionals who pierce by hand using a clean, sterile body-piercing single use needle.
 This is because it’s difficult to clean and fully sterilize a piercing gun, increasing the risk of contamination and infection.
 Additionally, piercing guns increase the risk of trauma to the skin from the lack of accuracy, scarring, and displaced scar tissue.
-While hand piercing minimizes scarring by using sharp, hollow needles, the piercing gun will use a blunt stud to push the displaced skin to the back of the hole and allow it to heal and scar there.
+While hand piercing minimizes scarring by using sharp, hollow single use needles, the piercing gun will use a blunt stud to push the displaced skin to the back of the hole and allow it to heal and scar there.

 Always find a reputable piercer who uses hygienic tools and will make you feel comfortable.
 Word of mouth and candid reviews will tell you a lot about a piercing studio.
 Additionally, if you see a piercing that you really admire, it generally doesn’t hurt to ask the wearer where they got it done.
 Those who wear their piercings proudly are often happy to give a referral for skilled professionals.

 Only go to a studio that has an autoclave.
 Autoclaves sterilize the reusable equipment.
 All of your hygienic tools need to be sterilized and opened from plastic packages right in front of you by gloved hands.